-- Bonus 5 smoker fire starters, Just light, Drop in smoker, And then slowly add fuel on top, Quick and Easy
+- Bonus 5 smoker fire starters, Just lite, Drop in smoker, And then slowly add fuel on top, Quick and

-- 2 pound bag is a nice size and weight to carry in the field or add to a beekeepers travel kit
+- 2 pound bag is a nice size and weight to be able to carry in the field or add to a beekeepers

 The three included smoke pellets or logs are a nice bonus since they are very easy to use and clean up quickly after use.
 After putting the inner burn tray in your Goodland Bee Supply 11-Inch Stainless Steel Bee Hive Smoker, merely hold a flame to one end of the pellet and it will catch fire quickly.
 Toss it in the bottom of the smoker on top of the perforated tray.
 That way airflow will come up from underneath the burning material.
 In this case, the manufacturer says mugwort is the main ingredient.
 It's an aromatic and edible plant native to Asia, North America, and Northern Europe.
 It's been seen as an almost magical healing herb in ancient China for centuries, and as a noxious weed to many over its extensive range.

 These smoke pellets may be to your liking, or you could go the more basic route of using slightly dampened pine needles, dryer lint, a piece of old denim fabric, pieces of cardboard, or even paper towels.
 This part is really up to you and how you prefer to work with fire.
 You can add mugwort, sage or even fancy things like grapefruit leaves and creosote bush to give a touch of perfume to the smoke.
 It could also may help control varroa mites.
 In the end, your bees probably won't care one bit how the smoke smells, but your family and friends just might.